cBournhonesque/lightyear/examples/deterministic_replication/README.md

 ### P2P mode

-The example can also run as a fixed deterministic P2P mesh.
+The example can also run as a deterministic P2P mesh.
+Peers discover each other through a lobby instead of a preconfigured roster.
 Every peer creates the same Avian world locally and exchanges only player inputs; there is no server or authoritative simulation.

-- Peer 0: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 0 --player-count 2`
+- First peer (opens the lobby): `cargo run --no-default-features --features=p2p -- --headless=true p2p --port 6100`
-- Peer 1: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 1 --player-count 2`
+- Each further peer, pointing at any peer that is already running: `cargo run --no-default-features --features=p2p -- --headless=true p2p --port 6101 --peer 127.0.0.1:6100`

+Every peer opens an endpoint on its `--port` that other peers can connect to, so peers on the same machine each need their own port.
+A joining peer only needs the address of one peer that is already started and discovers the rest of the roster through the lobby.
+The game starts on all peers as soon as the player count is reached (2 by default, override with `-n`).

 P2P mode uses input-only catch-up because there is no authoritative state source.